NU-SANE Sexual Assault Nurse ExaminerCredits: None

 Course Type(s): None

-Historical perspective, legal regulations and standards, the Controlled Substances Act; pharmacokinetics; pharmacodynamics; choice and use of pharmacotherapeutics; nursing responsibilities in drug prescription; client education with respect to drug-desired effects, side effects, interactions, toxicity, dependence, and addiction.
-Students must earn a minimum of a B in the course.
+This course integrates advanced pharmacotherapeutic principles in the assessment and management of common diseases utilizing an evidence-based approach and critical analysis.
+Content includes historical perspectives, legal regulations and standards, controlled substances; pharmacokinetics; pharmacodynamics; choice and use of pharmacotherapeutics; nursing responsibilities in drug prescription; client education with respect to drug desired effects, side effects, interactions, toxicity, dependence, and addiction through the life span.
 Students who receive less than a B will be required to repeat the course.
-Students will be allowed to repeat the course no more than once.
-A second grade below a B will make students ineligible to continue in programs requiring this course.
+Students will be allowed to repeat the course only once.
+A second grade below a B will result in ineligibility to continue in programs requiring this course.

 NU-535 Advanced Health and Physical AssessmentCredits: 3